Waldorf-Inspired Virtual Classes

 (Recipes are subject to change according to dietary restrictions and accommodations needed within the class.)

-• Apple strudel Germany
+• Apple Strudel (Germany)

-• Design Your Own Tacos Mexico
+• Design Your Own Taco/Burrito Bar (Mexico)

-• Gyoza Dumplings Japan
+• Gyoza Dumplings (Japanese Potstickers)

-• Cranberry Hootycreeks Jar Cookies for gift-giving USA
+• Cranberry Hootycreeks Jar Cookies for gift-giving (USA)

 Throughout the semester, the variety of recipes will reinforce technical skills, encourage innovative use of ingredients, and support interest in food culture.
 However, this class is about more than preparing tasty dishes.